Coefficient of Conservatism:

 R. W. Smith

-A conspicuous tall plant, often 2–3 m or even more in height, with strongly ascending branches.
+A conspicuous tall and impressively bristly plant, often 2–3 m or even more in height.
 The connate bases of the cauline leaves form a conspicuous cup ca. 1.5–7 (–13) cm deep around the stem at some nodes.
 See notes under D. fullonum.